 There is no one-size-fits-all strategy and each phase requires a different type of content.
 For example:

-- Discovery: The objective is to show visitors the benefits of the product you’re selling.
+- Discovery: The objective in this phase is to show visitors the benefits of the product you’re selling.
 This can be done through blog articles or videos.
 A good strategy is to compile a list of questions that people search for on Google about the products you sell.
 In our shoe store example, we could create an article about how to choose the right shoes if you’d like to take up running or explain why hiking through the mountains in tennis shoes is not a good idea.

 - Selection: By now, the customer has almost definitely decided to buy your product.
 This is the moment to define exactly which product (if there are several similar products) and where to make the purchase.
-The product pages are vital for this objective and if the product is complex, it is a good idea to add a side-by-side comparison.
-Continuing with our example, we can provide a comparison of shoes according to the type of the runner, include detailed information on a product page and explain the price and shipping costs.
+The product pages are vital for this objective and if the product is complex, it is a good idea to add side-by-side comparisons.
+Continuing with our example, we can provide a comparison of shoes according to the type of runner, include detailed information on a product page, and explain the price and shipping costs.

-- Purchase: It would be a shame to lose the sale at this ultimate moment.
+- Purchase: It would be a shame to lose the sale at this last moment.
 At this point in the process, the most important thing is to build trust.
 Making a purchase online, especially in a new store, requires a vote of confidence.
 Every potential customer will have similar questions: Is it safe to pay here?
 Will they send me the product?
 What if it’s not what I expected?